+The diversity of our people is part of what makes Accenture exceptional.
+We recognize that each person has unique strengths.
+And by embracing those strengths, we all deliver high performance—together.
 Inclusion and diversity are fundamental to our culture and core values at Accenture.
 We believe that no one should be discriminated against because of their differences, such as age, disability, ethnicity, gender, gender identity and expression, religion or sexual orientation.
 Accenture also believes government laws, regulations and business practices should uphold the principles of diversity, inclusion and equality.
 While laws may vary in the countries where Accenture operates, we remain committed to an inclusive and diverse workplace—where people can feel comfortable, be themselves and, as a result, be productive.

 Within Accenture, we encourage Employee Resource Groups (ERGs) that enable our people to strengthen their networks, grow their skills and give back to the community.

 With hundreds of ERGs in 120 offices around the world, we bring together individuals with common needs or interests ranging from ethnicity, gender and sexual orientation, gender identity or expression to faith or religion, ability and career paths, and more.

 ERGs vary by location, but all aim to:

 Support nonprofit organizations

 Understanding the diversity of ethnic and cultural backgrounds is essential to the way our people work together every day, which is why we provide training programs to help all our employees build a better future.